 MTPConnect is delivering the program in partnership with our highly esteemed medical technology commercialisation, education and infrastructure partners: Medical Technology Association of Australia (MTAA), Medical Device Partnering Program (MDPP), Cicada Innovations, the BridgeTech Program and Therapeutic Innovation Australia (TIA).

-CTCM Round 2 Expressions of Interest open 9 September 2022.
+CTCM Round 2 Expressions of Interest are NOW CLOSED.
+Round 2 is under assessment.
 Further information about CTCM Round 2.

 Medical Technology Association of Australia (MTAA)